tinymce/tinymce-docs/migration-from-4x.md

 ### Initialization

 The initialization process of TinyMCE 5.0 is the same as TinyMCE 4.x.
 The bootstrap process and initialization events all remain the same.
-The main difference is in the `init` configuration, specifically the configuration items for UI components.
+The main differences are in the `init` configuration, specifically the configuration items for UI components.
 It still retains a familiar JSON structure.
-However, the properties have been greatly simplified.
+However, many of the configuration options have been simplified.

 ### Settings